 To advance UB's mission of excellence in research, teaching and service through the innovative and effective use of information technology.

-Increasing availability of Web-accessible records, applications and resources provide instructors the tools they need to monitor student progress, build portfolios that encapsulate student academic progress and provide timely feedback.
+Increasing availability of Web-accessible records, applications and resources provide instructors with the tools they need to monitor student progress, build portfolios that encapsulate student academic progress and provide timely feedback.

 UBIT, through the Center for

-decade has witnessed a revolution in the application of information
+their research.
+The past decade has witnessed a revolution in

 fueled in part by the remarkable advances in computer performance

-as well as the explosion of data
+as well as the explosion of data from high-throughput experimental

 Multidisciplinary research requires strong collaboration between investigators that span geography and time.
 Similarly, funding agencies increasingly require electronic submission, reporting and publishing of proposals and research outcomes.
 Information technology is central to maintaining these relationships as well as providing the foundations to synthesis and analytical tools.